Hossein-Noroozpour/gx3d/README.md

 - For cube, it must have 6 textures in its texture slots with name pattern [texture-name]-cube-(up/down/front/back/right/left).
 - For speculating texture, [texture-name]-spectxt.
+- For normal-map texture, [texture-name]-normal.
-- If a material has a backed environment-mapping cube texture, it must have 6 textures in its texture slots with name pattern [texture-name]-backed-(up/down/front/back/right/left).
+- If a material has a baked environment-mapping cube texture, it must have 6 textures in its texture slots with name pattern [texture-name]-baked-(up/down/front/back/right/left).

 (Note: 3D texture is not supported now.)